carpovpv/chemfilter/README.md

 # ChemFilter - a cross-platform desktop application for ADMETox screening based on Transformer-CNN deep learning models

 ChemFilter allows to view SDF files, estimate various physicochemical parameters and biological activities based on Transformer-CNN models (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00423-w).
 The program provides a filtering mechanism to select the most interesting compounds.
 To run it, you need neither GPU cards nor installed machine-learning frameworks.
 We offer all necessary files in the Releases for Windows environment.
-If you need a version for Mac OS or a particular version of Linux, please contact us.
+If you need a version for Mac OS or a particular version of Linux, please contact.

 ![Main window](https://github.com/carpovpv/chemfilter/blob/master/images/screenshot.png)